dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 8/PSet8.md

 d_1 \definedas \prod_{\theset{i \mid k_i,\ell_i \neq 0}} p_i^{\max(k_i, \ell_i)}
 $$

-i.e., we collect all of the prime powers that divide both $r$ and $s$, and take the highest power of each prime occuring.
+i.e., we collect all of the prime powers that divide $m$, and take the highest power of each prime occuring.
 However, this is exactly $\gcd(r, s)$.

 Since $rs = \gcd(r,s) \cdot \mathrm{lcm}(r, s)$, the second invariant factor is obtained by performing the same process on $\frac{rs}{\gcd(r,s)} = \mathrm{lcm}(r,s)$.